 Confessions of an Overworked Mom has vinyl sheet flooring and explains how she cleans it.

 Love Create Celebrate installed a different kind of vinyl flooring that we did.

-And if you end up with vinyl floor that you can’t replace and want to makeover, check out Designer Trapped’s tutorial for how to paint over it and have it last.
+And if you end up with a vinyl floor that you can’t replace and want to makeover, check out Designer Trapped’s tutorial for how to paint over it and have it last.

 After your Make your own DIY Floor Cleaner project, you might want to clean things up.
 My post about make your own DIY floor cleaner comes just perfect!